leocjj/wd_notification/README.md

 sudo docker compose up --detach --build
 # To check the running processes
 docker compose ps
+# To check the compose.yaml file
+sudo docker compose config
 # To check the logs of the running process
 sudo docker compose logs fastapi
 # To connect to the running container